DE0CH/irace-tuning3/README.md

 ## Caveat

 Do not set the `boundMax` parameter for meta irace, it is not supported and will cause undefined behavior.

+# Terminologies

+meta-irace: the irace instance that selects the irace parameters
+irace: the irace that tunes cplex, minisat, etc. irace's target-runner: the target runner called by irace (it will call the surrogate) meta-irace's target-runner: the target runner called by meta-irace (it will call irace)